Organizers:

 Sustainable and Energy-Efficient Approaches: Low-energy desalination, bioremediation, bio-inspired systems, solar-driven purification, and circular water use systems

-Dr. Eva C. Sonnenschein - Swansea University (United Kingdom)
+Prof. Eva C. Sonnenschein - Swansea University (United Kingdom)

 Emerging contaminants